harivigneshG/ERPSuite/README.md

  * Custom Button in List view to trigger the popup and display the doc details.
- * Added budget amount to limit the Purchase Order max amount.
+ * Added Feature Max budget amount limit to Purchase Order.
  * Functionality to add Drop ship Purchase order from sales order.